10 Best NFT Stocks To Watch Right Now

 10. Jiayin Group (JFIN)

 This stock isn’t making headlines or causing waves on the stock market.
 The high-tech financial services company is based in Shanghai.
 Right now, Jiayin Group isn’t working with NFTs — yet.
-A series of tweets in December 2020 tipped off investors who now expect to see a shift to NFTs soon.
+A series of tweets in December 2020 tipped off investors who now expect to see a shift to NFTs.

 NFT Stock FAQHere are the answers to some of the most frequently asked questions about NFTs and investing in NFT stocks.